cmu-phil/grasp/README.md

 Users are encouraged to analyze these dataset using own algorithms.

-# PC/FGES/GRaSP2/SP on a subset of these real dataset.
+# PC/FGES/GRaSP2/SP on a subset of these real datasets.

 A slide presentation for these may be downloaded from this repository, here: